ashyamal/COMPASS/README.md

 ## 7. Additional Information

-This section provides detailed information to help you get started with the Compass project.
-We explain how to generate the necessary inputs from raw FASTQ data and introduce our online web server that supports both prediction and feature extraction using our pre-trained Compass models.
+This section provides detailed information to help you get started with the COMPASS project.
+We explain how to generate the necessary inputs from raw FASTQ data and introduce our online web server that supports both prediction and feature extraction using our pre-trained COMPASS models.

-### Generating Compass Inputs from Raw FASTQ Data
+### Generating COMPASS Inputs from Raw FASTQ Data

-Generating high-quality inputs is crucial for the optimal performance of the Compass models.
+Generating high-quality inputs is crucial for the optimal performance of the COMPASS models.
 Our comprehensive [Compass Data Pre-Processing Guide](https://www.immuno-compass.com/help/index.html) walks you through the entire workflow, ensuring that your raw FASTQ data is processed into a robust format ready for accurate predictions and feature extraction.

 ### Online Web Server for Prediction and Feature Extraction

-To simplify the use of our models, we offer an online web server that enables you to interact directly with the Compass models without local installations.
+To simplify the use of our models, we offer an online web server that enables you to interact directly with the COMPASS models without local installations.
 The web server provides two primary functionalities:

 - **Prediction:** Submit your processed data to generate model predictions using our [online prediction tool](https://www.immuno-compass.com/predict).
 - **Feature Extraction:** Extract key data attributes with our [feature extraction tool](https://www.immuno-compass.com/extract).

-These user-friendly services are designed to streamline your workflow and integrate Compass seamlessly into your analytical processes.
+These user-friendly services are designed to streamline your workflow and integrate COMPASS into your analytical processes.

-### Contributing Your Own Compass Models
+### Contributing Your Own COMPASS Models

 We welcome contributions from the community.
-If you have developed a Compass model that can enhance our project, we encourage you to share it.
-By contributing your model, you help enrich the Compass ecosystem and promote collaborative innovation.
+If you have developed a COMPASS model that can enhance our project, we encourage you to share it.
+By contributing your model, you help enrich the COMPASS ecosystem and promote collaborative innovation.
 For details on how to submit your model, please refer to our contribution guidelines.
 You can also [join our Slack channel](https://join.slack.com/t/immuno-compass/shared_invite/zt-2znjho738-YZOfLEGLNEH5eH_0W1TmQg) to discuss and collaborate with other users.

 ### Citing Our Work